2017 CLASSES COMMENCE – Wed 8 Feb in Mullumbimby & Fri 10 Feb in Byron Bay

 Classes and Workshops

 Ron Curran’s ‘dynamic drawing’ classes and workshops have become an established part of Byron Bay’s cultural landscape.
-They have been running for fourteen years successfully in Byron Bay, Northern NSW and Queensland, including the Woodford Folk Festival.
-Ron spent two years in Melbourne between 2008 and 2010 which established ‘dynamic drawing’ as the most popularly attended class in the city, with three full classes a week as well as conducting numerous workshops, schools and corporate groups.
+They have now been running for 17 years successfully in Byron Bay, Northern NSW and Queensland, including the Woodford Folk Festival.
+Ron spent two years in Melbourne between 2008 and 2010 which established ‘dynamic drawing’ as the most successful and popularly attended class in the city, with three full classes a week as well as conducting numerous workshops, schools and corporate groups.
 In addition, a major exhibition was held in Dec 09/Jan 10 at the high profile Brunswick Street Gallery in the arts hub of Fitzroy that included over 200 works from over 60 participants from the drawing classes in both Melbourne and Byron Bay.
-Since his return, the classes have re-established both in Byron Bay and Mullumbimby and are attracting record numbers of participants from all over Australia and overseas, and is more popular than at any other time – it has simply become the major drawing ‘hub’ and represents the cutting edge of creative action in the Byron Bay area.
+Since his return, the classes have re-established both in Byron Bay and Mullumbimby and are attracting record numbers of participants from all over Australia and overseas, and is more popular than at any other time – it has become the major drawing ‘hub’ and represents the cutting edge of creative action in the Byron Bay area.
 In the times in which we live, more and more people are choosing to engage in the search for both their own identity and the nourishment of their creative spirit.

 The classes are a forum for looking at the notion of language and what that implies.
-Drawing sessions become an information gathering exercise, an experiment, where the whole idea of what it means to draw is looked at.Check out you tube clip about Dynamic Drawing below…
+Drawing sessions become an information gathering exercise, an experiment, where the whole idea of what it means to draw is looked at.Check out the you tube clip about Dynamic Drawing below…